PolLopezPena/MechanicalTurk/README.md

 **5. Interactive Robotic Face**

-*  **LCD Screen**: Displays different facial expressions in response to the state of the game.
+*  **Eyes, Brows and Mouth**: Displays different facial expressions in response to the state of the game.

 *  **Gestures and Expressions**: Programmed gestures and facial expressions to reflect emotions like happiness, surprise, or frustration, depending on the game's progress.